Frequently Asked Questions

 Who receives mail relating to my plan?

-Any letters or documents relating to you and your Nominees will be sent to you as the Plan Holder.
+Any letters or documents relating to you and your Named Persons will be sent to you as the Plan Holder.
 All mail will be sent to the address you gave us.

 IMPORTANT!
 What do I do when I move or change my telephone number?